arduino/nicla-sense-me-fw/Arduino_BHY2/docs/readme.md

 - Easy access to data from Nicla Sense ME sensors using sensor ID
 - Wrapper for [Bosch BHY2-Sensor-API](https://github.com/BoschSensortec/BHY2-Sensor-API)
 - DFU (Device Firmware Update) of the ANNA-B112 and the BHI260AP
-- All functionality avaliable over both ESLOV and BLE
+- All functionality available over both ESLOV and BLE

 ## Usage